 ...or, Purdue "Tech Week" and numerous other invited presentations and Engineering Symposium technology demonstrations.

-Students get to work directly with global leaders in aerospace and air transportation, sometimes assisting on very high level technology development projects, like when Boeing's Phantom Works came to town...and used the Department's own B-727 large airplane and Hangar of the Future undergraduate students to help test Next Generation inspection concepts!
+Students get to work directly with global leaders in aerospace and air transportation, sometimes assisting on very high level technology development projects, like when Boeing's Phantom Works came to town...and used the school's own B-727 large airplane and Hangar of the Future undergraduate students to help test Next Generation inspection concepts!

 They also get invited to attend cool banquets like the annual Pathfinder Awards Banquet in Seattle, Wa. at Boeing Field's Museum of Flight in October 2014 (our second year in a row!).
-In addition to touring the Boeing Red Barn where it all began and attending special receptions at the Air and Space Museum, they met one of the aerospace industry's pioneers, Mr. Bill Boeing Jr., shook hands with one of only 24 astronauts to have flown to the moon (Apollo 12), spoke with some of the Aerospace industry's most prominent leaders and demonstrated their own cool research to students from one of the premier aviation engineering high schools in the country...you know...all in a day's work.
+In addition to touring the Boeing Red Barn where it all began and attending special receptions at the Air and Space Museum, they met one of the aerospace industry's pioneers, Mr. Bill Boeing Jr., shook hands with one of only 24 astronauts to have flown to the moon (Apollo 12), spoke with some of the Aerospace industry's most prominent leaders and demonstrated their own cool research to students from one of the premier aviation high schools in the country...you know...all in a day's work.